 - Dr. Moore's published articles showcase his expertise

-San Antonio, TX cosmetic dentist Dr. John A. Moore, Jr. established Cosmetic Dental Associates 35 years ago.
+San Antonio cosmetic dentist Dr. John A. Moore, Jr. established Cosmetic Dental Associates 35 years ago.
 In that time, he’s transformed countless smiles and has also found time to teach, lecture, and publish articles.
 These article excerpts represent a small percentage of his body of work.

 The Gift That Keeps on Giving

 One of the most pleasant things a parent can see on his child is a smile that means “I Love You.”
 For many parents, obtaining that smile often means great sacrifices of both time and money.
 Having a child in orthodontics usually means at least one visit a month to the dentist and monthly payments to acquire that smile.
 Many of the “beautiful smiles” seen today are the result of diligent care, timely treatment, and creative, knowledgeable planning.
 Occasionally the treatment requires development over a period of time involving sophisticated techniques or equipment, various specialties of dentistry, and can become costly.
 Sometimes financial restraints or priorities step in and prevent the reality of a beautiful smile, but this doesn’t always have to be the case.
 With a commitment to quality care, a long-range plan can be as effective as the “everything has to be fixed” plan.
 This will permit a stretching out of the expense and at the same time prevent redundant re-treatment and further deterioration of the smile.
 If it’s worth doing, it’s worth doing right.
 Giving your children a beautiful smile to greet the world each day is a gift that lasts a lifetime.